kxzk/ngram-shiny-app/README.md

 brew install r
 ```

-Finally, start R, by typing R in the terminal, in the project directory and invoke the Shiny library.
+Finally, start R in the project directory and invoke the Shiny library.
 You'll also need to install all of the libraries.
 ```r
 install.packages('shiny')
 install.packages('tidytext')